 HEBREW SLANG POSTERS

-Display them by decorating everything around you—one at a time or several at once—somewhere clearly visible.
+Display them by decorating everything around you—with a poster, one at a time, or several at once—somewhere clearly visible.
 If using at home, they can be in a main space, bedroom, or even in the bathroom.
-Remember to regularly “redecorate” to keep things interesting.
+Keep things interesting by rearranging them regularly.

 Each morning at breakfast, introduce the word or phrase of the day.
 Feel free to give additional context beyond the poster itself.
 Practice saying the word or phrase throughout the day, and consider rewarding the person who uses it the most.

 Each person receives one slang word or phrase.
 One person volunteers to start telling a story; They can say a few sentences, but must find a way to incorporate their slang word or phrase into the story in an authentic way.
 The person next to them (virtually, the order can be pre-assigned) then continues the same story, and has to find a way to organically bring in their slang word or phrase.
 This continues until the last person finds a way to use their slang word or phrase and conclude the story.

 Divide into smaller groups and teach each smaller group their own Hebrew slang word.
 Have each group practice their assigned word.
 Ahead of the activity, create a story that incorporates the repeated use of chosen (pre-assigned) slang words throughout.
 Tell the story to the group, and at the appropriate places in the story, point to/cue the team with the relevant phrase and have them say it out loud, together.

 After people have learned many of the phrases, play this game to reinforce vocabulary, or when you introduce a new word or phrase.

 Assign a three-person group one of the signs or posters, and have each person say the slang phrase and a possible meaning/definition (they can coordinate ahead of time and/or you can pre-assign who says what).
 Only one is correct: all of the other participants vote on which is the right answer.
 Regardless of the vote, ensure you reveal the correct answer at the end.